 There’s nothing quite like hiking.
-The scents and sounds of mother nature, the fresh mountain air, and the unforgettable views – what’s not to like?
+What’s not to like the scents and sounds of mother nature, the fresh mountain air, and the unforgettable views?
 However, just like most outdoor activities, hiking requires adequate equipment.

 When shopping for outdoor gear, people often focus on jackets and backpacks.
 While these are essential, nothing beats the importance of footwear – hiking shoes and hiking boots, to be more precise.
 After all, it’s the footwear that suffers more wear and tear than all other gear combined.

 Today, we’ve decided to focus on two acclaimed manufacturers of hike boots and shoes – Merrel and Salomon.
 Which one of these two brands makes the best footwear?
 Let’s compare them side by side and find an answer to that question:

 Are Merrell Shoes of Good Quality?

 Established in 1981, Merrell was the vision of John Schweizer, Clark Matis, and Randy Merrell.